ekino/rendr/examples/nextjs-with-contentful/README.md

 # NextJS with Contentful

+> Please note: this is a work a progress, there are no visual representations of the content.

 This repository is a demo site running NextJS with a Headless CMS (Contentful).
 The Headless CMS is in charge of the page structure and the contents (articles).

 The rendr project provide an advanced integration with Contentful witht the `@ekino/rendr-loader-contentful` module.
 Current features: